Most Romantic Hotels in Asia

 Amankora

-Where: Paro, Thimphu, Punakha, Gangtey and Bumthang, Bhutan
+Paro, Thimphu, Punakha, Gangtey, and Bumthang

-Good to Know: The most romantic of the five lodges is Gangtey, where you can take a classic Bhutanese hot-stone bath in a candle-lit hut in the middle of a potato field, and then have a nine-course dinner at a formal table set up inside a potato shed, while a bonfire roars outside.
+Good to Know: The most romantic of the five lodges is Gangtey, where you can take a classic Bhutanese hot-stone bath in a candlelit hut in the middle of a potato field, and then have a nine-course dinner at a formal table set up inside a potato shed while a bonfire roars outside.

 CAMBODIA